Love Never Dies

 Jan

 "Do you really think he can handle the pictures?
-Your car is smashed up pretty bad."
+Your car was smashed up pretty bad."

 "My son needs to see what went on," Smitty assured me.